sefnyn/scholix/README.md

 ## Make citations: **mk_citations.py**
 Like query.py, this script makes one API call for every DOI in the input file.
 Now the material type is checked.
-Only datasets are included in the output files.
+The output files only include DOIs of research papers if they link to dataset DOIs.

 Execute script
 > python3 mk_citations.py3 hits.out